From bedding and grooming to bowls and toys we take a look at all the basic essentials you’ll need to keep your dog happy, healthy and content.

 TOYS, TOYS, TOYS

-These are some of the most popular types of dog toys:
+Here are the most popular types of dog toys:

 - Food-Dispensing Toys.
 A toy that’s fun to play with AND contains a tasty treat – what could be better!
 Kong’s are probably the most popular example of this toy category.